Denison University Nike Tennis Camp Granville, Ohio

 The Denison University Nike Tennis Camp is a junior tennis summer camp for young athletes to come enjoy their summer while vastly improving their tennis game.
 Campers will work hard, make new friends and have a lot of fun.
 Our tennis camps give players the opportunity improve their technique and be challenged by other players in their peer group.
 Campers will receive technical instruction and drilling from a top notch coaching staff, supervised match play, and a variety of evening social activities.

-For summer 2013 we are offing a special High School Training session for girls only, ages 13-18!
+For summer 2014 we are offing a special Preseason High School Training session!
 See "Details" tab for more information.

 - Daily instruction from head men's coach, Peter Burling, and his experienced staff

 - Experience campus life and create lasting friendships

 - 5-6 hours of daily instruction with low camper to staff ratio and 24 hour supervision

 - Every camper receives a Nike Tennis Camp T-shirt

 - Fun off-court evening activities for overnight campers

 Denison University is located in the charming community of Granville, Ohio.
 The small-town feel of the village and campus creates a comfortable, friendly environment for campers.
 Come immerse yourself in a week of tennis and fun on a college campus.